gado7h/gado7h/README.md

 ### 🧠 About Me
 - 🔫 I enjoy making **gun systems** and **UI frameworks**
-- ❌ I don’t like to do vehicle systems.
+- ❌ I don’t like to do vehicle systems
 - 🧩 I work with **Luau** in Roblox Studio
 - 📁 I also know some **TypeScript, JavaScript, and C#**
 - 🤝 Open for commissions and scripting projects